magdo800/PINN/Examples/Lagaris_Q6/README_LagQ6.md

 This Folder is on Lagaris Question 6 "A Two Dimensional Poisson Equation", section 3.2, in the dissertation.
 File contains code LagQ6_main where the main neural network training experiment is performed.
-It also contains a Sweep_over_100_seeds folder which contains code for the information of how many of the 100 seeds converges correctly, as well as Figures of the output of the sweep.
+It also contains a Sampling_experiments folder which contains: resample_frequency.py that tests convergence over different resampling frequencies, and sampling_method that compares over the different sampling types for both fixed and resampling (as outlined in the dissertation).

 LagQ6_main runs quickly including on CPU (within minutes or less depending on number of epochs).
-The 100 seed sweep understandably takes 100x longer.
+The experiments take about 30x longer.

-Hyperparameters in Lag_Q4_main can be changed in the section under the "Main" comment, including turning on or off random resampling, or curriculum learning.
-An example of "mode 1", successful convergence is seed=1.
-An example of "mode 2", unsuccessful convergence is seed=2.
-An example of "mode 3", unsuccessful convergence is seed=4.
+Hyperparameters in LagQ6_main can be changed in the section under the "Run" comment.

 **Problem (PDE)**
 - 2D Poisson-type PDE: